dandevri/cod.es/YDKJS/up-and-going/chapter-1.md

 console.log in this case.
 Log is a function of the console object.

 ### Input
-Most common way is to let HTMl show elements that the user can put values in, with JS you then read those.
+Most common way is to let HTML show elements that the user can put values in, with JS you then read those.

 ## Operators
 Perform actions on values and variables. `=` is for assignment.
 First calculate the value on the right side and then put it in the variable on the left-side.
 You should always declare the variable by name before you use it.
 Declare a variable within a specific scope.